nicode-io/The_Starting_Point/README.md

 ## Description

 Aims to learn advanced JS concepts and to truly understand how things works under the hood.
-No place to repeat or copy code but the will here is to go deep and really know this programming language
+No place to repeat or copy code but the will here is to go deep and really know this programming language.

 ---

 ## Features

+* *features/004-Objects_&_Functions*
+    *
 * *features/003-Types_&_Operators*
+    * Operators precedence
+    * Operators associativity
+    * Default values
+    * Global object checking
 * *features/002-Execution_Contexts_&_Lexical_environments*
     * Global environment and Global object
     * Hoisting